canonical/netplan/README.md

 # Build using Meson

+A Makefile wrapper is also provided for simplified usage.
+For that approach, please refer to the [Build using Makefile][makefile-section] section below.

 Steps to build Netplan using the [Meson](https://mesonbuild.com) build system inside the `build/` directory:

 * meson setup build --prefix=/usr [-Db_coverage=true]